Brian Moll: Early life

-He was born in Chaucer Road, Wanstead, North East London on 19 May 1925, to Hedges Percy Moll and Dorothy “Dot” Alice Sarah Moll (née Mitchell).
+Moll was born on Chaucer Road in Wanstead, North East London on 19 May 1925, to Hedges Percy Moll and Dorothy 'Dot' Alice Sarah Moll (née Mitchell).
 He had a brother Peter James Moll.

-During World War II, he was conscripted to the Royal Navy in 1943 at the age of eighteen and spent the later years of World War II serving on a minesweeper.
+During World War II, Moll was conscripted to the Royal Navy in 1943 at the age of eighteen and spent the later years of the war serving on a minesweeper.
 His ship was involved in the D-Day operation and he watched the action from just off the Arromanches beach.

-In October 1950, he immigrated from England and arrived in Melbourne, Australia under the £10 assisted passage emigration scheme.
+In October 1950, Moll immigrated from England and arrived in Melbourne, Australia under the £10 assisted passage emigration scheme.
+Quitting his job as a publicity officer, to continued his acting career.
 In December 1975, he took Australian citizenship.

 Career

 Theatre

-Moll started taking on leading parts with the Melbourne Little Theatre starting from 1953 and as well as acting he was producing and directing difficult plays by playwrights including as Chekov and Ibsen.
-In 1963 he moved to Brisbane and he joined the Queensland Arts Theatre.
+Moll began his stage career taking on leading parts with the Melbourne Little Theatre from 1951.
+As well as acting, he was producing and directing difficult plays by playwrights including Chekov and Ibsen.
+In 1963, he moved to Brisbane and joined the Queensland Arts Theatre.
 He continued his acting career in his spare time.
-In the 1960s he was campaigning in Brisbane for a new permanent arts centre and was involved in these plans which resulted in the Arts Complex being built.
+In the 1960s he was campaigning in Brisbane for a new permanent arts centre and was involved in plans which resulted in the Queensland Performing Arts Complex being built.

-In 1970 he was in It's a Rum Do and had the role of Samuel Marsden, the priest who was partly responsible for bringing merino sheep to Australia which started the wool industry.
+In 1970 he appeared in It's a Rum Do in the role of Samuel Marsden, the priest who was partly responsible for bringing merino sheep to Australia, which started the wool industry.
 The play was chosen to be given a Royal Command Performance in the Brisbane Arts Centre.
 He was presented to the Queen and he told her that over the past two years he had played eight priests.
-She asked him "Why" and she smiled when he answered "It was my purity of spirit and a bald head".
-After this, his acting career took off.
+She asked him why, and smiled when he answered "It was my purity of spirit and a bald head".
+Following this, his acting career took off.

 Television and film

-Moll was known for his villainous roles, once remarking that this was due to his bald head (he had been completely bald since the age of 25).
-As a jobbing actor, like many of the era he had numerous character roles on the Crawford Productions TV serials including Matlock Police, Homicide and Division 4, as well as many guest roles on other television series; mini-series, telemovies; and films.
+Moll made his television debut in 1958.
+He was known for his villainous roles, once remarking that this was due to his bald head (he had been completely bald since the age of 25).
+As a working actor, like many of the era, he had numerous character roles on the Crawford Productions TV serials including Matlock Police, Homicide and Division 4, as well as many guest roles on other television series, miniseries, telemovies and films.
+Some of these included Bellbird, The Sullivans, and Cop Shop.

-In 1975, he became better known however for playing the recurring role of slimy Town Clerk Eddie Buchanan in soap opera Number 96, Dr. Vincent Snape in The Young Doctors in 1977–1978, and briefly as Mr. Spencer in Prisoner in 1980.
+In 1975, he became better known however for playing the recurring role of slimy town clerk Eddie Buchanan in soap opera Number 96, Dr. Vincent Snape in The Young Doctors from 1977 to 1978, and briefly as Mr. Spencer in Prisoner in 1980.

-He was most likely however best known for his long running itinerant role in serial A Country Practice, as devious and pompous town councillor Alfred Muldoon a role he played as the script permitted from 1982 to 1992, through 120 episodes.
+He was most likely however best known for his long running itinerant role in serial A Country Practice, as devious and pompous town councillor Alfred Muldoon – a role he played from 1982 to 1992, through 120 episodes.
+He commuted interstate from the north Queensland coast to Sydney, while working on the series.